Nonreciprocal interactions induce frequency shifts in superradiant lasers

 \mysection{Lasing properties} To characterize the steady-state lasing, we analyze the dependence of three key properties of the laser on the fraction of driven spins $p_\d$: the laser power, the linewidth and the frequency.
 The spectral properties are obtained by fitting a double-peaked Lorentzian with linewidth $\Delta\nu$ and frequency shift $\pm\delta$ to the spectrum~\cite{supp}.
 The linewidth shown in \cref{fig:pd}(d) significantly increases as the fraction of driven spins decreases, revealing a strong spectral broadening caused by the antialignment of undriven dipoles.
 Taking for example $\gamma_+ = V/2$, the linewidth increases by one order of magnitude for only $3\%$ of undriven spins.
 While for smaller drive rates there is less spectral broadening, the laser power is smaller, see \cref{fig:pd}(c).
 Finally, as shown in \cref{fig:pd}(e), a frequency shift can occur below a critical value of $p_\d$.
 This regime of nonzero frequency shifts is highlighted as the hatched region in \cref{fig:pd}(a).
 It largely coincides with the regime of large powers where $\gamma_+ \approx V$.

 \mysection{Conclusion} We have discussed a simple modification to the model of a superradiant laser that has significant consequences.
 Introducing a fraction of undriven atomic spins limits the optimal operation of the laser in three ways: an increased spectral linewidth, a shift of the lasing frequency, and a reduced power.
 We explained these effects by identifying nonreciprocal interactions between driven and undriven atoms.
-While nonreciprocal interactions are known as a distinguishing feature of classical active matter, our work shows that they naturally occur in atomic quantum systems as well.

 There are various directions to explore in further studies.
 While we have focused on a continuous incoherent drive, other proposals to achieve continuous superradiant lasing employ a beam of initially excited atoms that pass through the cavity~\cite{Kazakov_2014,Liu_2020,Tang_2022,Fama_2024}.
 If a fraction of those atoms is not excited, similar dynamics as described here may occur.
 Second, one can explore distributions of incoherent drive rates other than the bimodal distribution considered here.
 Third, the effects presented in this work will similarly occur in superradiant masers operating at microwave frequencies as they are described by the same master equation~\eqref{eq:master}~\cite{Arroo_2021,Wu_2022}.
 Having demonstrated practical implications of quantum nonreciprocal interactions will hopefully inspire future research of their applications in quantum technologies.